w3f/polkadot-wiki/docs/learn/learn-comparison-avalanche.md

 ## Upgrades

-The upgradibility of Avalanche is up to the protocol devleopers at Avax Labs vs the forkless upgrade funcitonality of Polkadot that is achieved through on-chain governance.
+The upgrades to Avalanche are administered by the protocol developers at Avax Labs.
+On Polkadot, the forkless upgrades are administered and deployed through the on-chain governance.

 ## Conclusion